Roxanne Seeman: Asia

-In 2013, Paolo Onesa, a contest of The Voice of the Philippines, released an English version of "不只有緣 (Lucky in Love)" as both a single and included in a compilation album from The Voice.
-"Lucky In Love" and a new English language recording of "Which Way, Robert Frost" are included on Onesa's, Pop Goes Standards, released Valentine's Day, February 14, 2014.
+In 2013, Paolo Onesa released his debut single Lucky in Love (Bu Zhi You Yuan "不只有緣") as part of The Voice of the Philippines: The Final 4 compilation and as the lead single from his debut studio album Pop Goes Standards, released on February 14, 2014, receiving two Awit Awards at the 27th Awit Awards for Best Performance by a Male Recording Artist and Best Performance by a New Male Recording Artist.
+At the 2015 28th Awit Awards Onesa received two awards for Seeman's song "Which Way, Robert Frost?", also included on the album.

-Jason Dy, winner of The Voice of The Philippines (season 2) performed “Caught in that Feeling” live during the All Star Cast Finale Episode on March 7, 2015.
-Dy recorded a new version of the song as the first single, released March 30, 2015, from his upcoming album release.
+Jason Dy, winner of The Voice of The Philippines (season 2) performed "Caught in that Feeling" live during the All Star Cast Finale Episode on March 7, 2015.
+The studio recording of the song was released March 30, 2015 as the lead single from his self-titled album Jason Dy, also including Seeman's songs "Turn Out The Night" and "When You Hear This Song".

-In August 2015, "Which Way, Robert Frost?" received four nominations at the 28th AWIT Awards including Best Performance By A Male Recording Artist for Paolo Onesa.

-On August 7, 2015, MCA Music Universal Philippines released Jason Dy's self-titled album "Jason Dy" with Seeman's songs "Caught in that Feeling", "Turn Out The Night" and "When You Hear This Song".

-Zendee Rose Tenerefe, aka Zendee, a Filipina singer who rose to prominence after a video of her singing a karaoke version of Whitney Houston's "I Will Always Love You" was put on YouTube., recorded "When Love Calls Your Name" and "Watch This!".
-Both tracks are included on Zendee's album "Z", released on August 7, 2015 by MCA Music Universal Philippines.
+Zendee released "Watch This!" and a cover of "When Love Calls Your Name" on her album Z, released on August 7, 2015 by MCA Music Universal Philippines.

 On September 22, 2016, Kyle Echarri, 13 year old contestant of The Voice Of The Philippines, season 2, released Seeman's song "Our Moment", co-written with Philip Doron Bailey, jr., Jens Hoy, and Rasmus Rudolph Soegaard.

 On April 28, 2017, Edray Teodoro, contestant of The Voice Kids of The Philippines season 1 (2014), released her first EP, including Seeman's song "What You Doin' Tonight", co-written by Tinashe Sibanda and Melody Hernandez Noel.

 On September 9, 2017, the Chinese version "久久真爱 (Forever True Love)" of Seeman's song "The Story of Us" was released as a theme song for Irene 9·9 International True Love Day Ceremony.
 The song was recorded by CARO Su Ai and produced by Gao Xiaosong.

 On March 20, 2020, China's first male bel canto quartet, Super Vocal, performed "Qui Con Me (Ni De Se Cai 你的色彩)" (Your Colors) on the Hunan Television singing competition "Singer 2020", in both Italian and Chinese lyrics.
 The performance received more than 40 million views in 24 hours.
-The studio version single of "Ni De Se Cai" was released on March 27, 2020 by Decca China.
-“Ni De Se Cai” was composed by Seeman, George Komsky, and Ivo Moring with Italian lyrics “Qui Con Me" written by Saverio Principini, and Chinese lyrics “Ni De Se Cai" written by Cheng He.
+The studio version single of "Ni De Se Cai" was released on March 27, 2020, by Decca China.
+"Ni De Se Cai" was composed by Seeman, George Komsky, and Ivo Moring with Italian lyrics "Qui Con Me" written by Saverio Principini, and Chinese lyrics "Ni De Se Cai" written by Cheng He.
 The song was produced by Nick Patrick and Wu Qinglong.

-December 2020 Aarif Rahman (Aarif - chinese characters) released Won't You Be Mine by Li Zhiting, Daryl Wang, and Seeman.
+December 2020 Aarif Rahman (Chinese: 李治廷; Pinyin: Lǐ Zhìtíng) released "Won't You Be Mine" by Aarif Li Zhiting, Daryl Wang, and Seeman.